lacework-alliances/aws-immersion-day/content/6_vuln_workload_protection_ECS/_index.md

 ## What We Will Do

-* Review the lab architecture.
+* Review the CI/CD architecture.
 * Review the CloudFormation template that was used to set up the lab.
 * Inspect the configuration of CodePipeline, CodeBuild, CodeDeploy, ECR, ECS and Lacework components.
 * Execute the pipeline manually.
-* Tour the Lacework console.
 * Understand how Lacework protects your DevOps pipeline and multiple stages.

 ## Pipeline